xetdata/pyxet/docs/markdowns/quickstart.md

-# Quickstart
+# Quick Start

-[XetHub](https://xethub.com/) is a cloud storage with git capabilities.
-It is a great place to store your data, models, logs and code.
-This library allows you to access XetHub from Python.
+[XetHub](https://xethub.com/) is a cloud storage platform with Git capabilities.
+It is a great place to store your data, models, logs, and code.
+The pyxet library allows you to easily access XetHub from Python.

 ## Installation